rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     \longrightarrow T(\hat{\theta}_k \pm \sigma_{\hat{\theta}_k}, \psi_m)
 $$

+Cox:

+>   The very word *model* implies idealization of the real system and, except just
+>   possibly in the more esoteric parts of modern physics ...
+>   it hardly makes sense to talk of a model being true. [^Cox2006p84]

 Frigg:

 >   Morgan and Morrison (1999) rally around the idea that models are instruments